5 Tips to Help You Start Running After 60

 Carry a mobile phone and whistle if you’re concerned about safety.
 There are also mobile apps that you can use as emergency alerts if needed.

 You have to crawl before you can walk, and you have to walk before you can run – and it’s no different for running after 50.
 This is one of the most effective ways for beginners to break into running.

 Warm up with a brisk 5-minute walk, then run at a moderate pace for 2 to 3 minutes.
 Recover with a fast-paced walk for the next 2 to 3 minutes.
 Repeat the pattern for 25 to 35 minutes.
 Cool down with a 5-minute walk.
 Then slowly build up your endurance until you can run for your entire workout.

 Big fitness goals can often be reached with just a small amount of time per day.
-Check out this article I wrote on how to accomplish anything in one minute per day.

 Get a Friend to Join You

 Everything is easier with a friend.
 If you can make running into a social activity, you’ll be more likely to reach your goals.
 Join a running group, or start your own – check out this inspiring article from “Real Simple” about a group of women who started their own running group.